OCH Center for Pain Management

 Our goal is to help identify the underlying cause of your pain, and if it cannot be remedied, find a way to properly manage the pain and reduce its impact on your life.

-Dr. Jack Walters is a fellowship-trained and board-certified pain management specialist.
+Dr. Doug Tucker is a fellowship-trained and board-certified pain management specialist.
 He and nurse practitioners Jill Lyle, FNP-C, Dana Brooks, FNP-C, and Britney Tucker, FNP-C, provide individualized care to help you live the best quality of life possible.
 Understanding your pain and all the factors that affect it is essential to your care.
 We pride ourselves in educating our patients about their condition and treatment options, as well as empowering them to take an active role in their care.

 Interventional pain management involves special procedures to treat and manage pain.
 "Interventional" procedures might include an injection of an anesthetic medicine or steroid around nerves, tendons, joints or muscles; spinal cord stimulation; insertion of a drug delivery system; or a procedure with radio-frequency ablation or cryoablation to stop a nerve from working for a long period of time.